De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Related Work

 Furthermore, SAM \cite{kirillov2023_sam} relying on laborious manual annotations as segmentation prompts seriously reduces its applicability in clinical scenarios.
-Although it provides a simple sliding window algorithm to automatically generate box and centre point prompts from inputs, recent studies \cite{huang2024segment, mazurowski2023segment} have indicated that this approach fails to perform satisfactory results in medical image segmentation tasks.
-To minimize the need for manual annotations, SPPNet \cite{xu2023sppnet} computed neighbouring points around the centroid as extra prompts for nuclei image segmentation.
-Moreover, many studies used traditional segmentation networks (e.g., UNet \cite{ronneberger2015u}) to produce low-resolution masks as prompts \cite{zhang2024uv, cheng2024unleashing, gu2024lesam}.
+Although it provides a simple sliding window algorithm to automatically generate box and center point prompts from inputs, recent studies \cite{huang2024segment, mazurowski2023segment} have indicated that this approach significantly degrades inference speed and fails to perform satisfactory results in medical image segmentation tasks.
+To minimize the need for manual annotations, many studies used traditional segmentation networks (e.g., UNet \cite{ronneberger2015u}) to produce low-resolution masks as prompts \cite{zhang2024uv, chen2024sam}.
 However, such pixel-level small segmentors may generate more error prompts when facing heterogeneous modalities due to their limited model capacity.
-On the contrary, our ESP-MedSAM framework automatically generates a set of high-quality patch prompts from its own image embeddings for guiding segmentation decoding, so it eliminates the demand for labour-intensive manual annotations.
+On the contrary, our De-LightSAM framework automatically generates a set of high-quality patch prompts from its own image embeddings for guiding segmentation decoding, so it eliminates the demand for labour-intensive manual annotations.